krayin/krayin-docs/docs/1.x/packages/create-models.md

       └── Models
 ```

-Inside the `Models` folder, create a new PHP file named `CategoryProxy.php`.
+Inside the `Models` directory, create a new PHP file named `CategoryProxy.php`.

   ```
   └── packages